SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

 ## Description:

- A 100% XML Rimworld mod aims to add some new Guns that are characteristics and may fit reallife and Vanilla/CE game environment, "ancient(21st)" era weapons most.
+ A 100% XML Rimworld mod aims to add some new Guns that are characteristics and may fit reallife and Vanilla/CE game environmen.
+"Ancient(21st)" era weapons most.

  KeyWorlds of this Mod's specific contents(Show its feature or usage):
  "Flexible"(Less weapon cooldown time and aiming time) or "Improvise(Cheap/LowTechNeeded)" or "Anti-centipede"

  "Aha, Look whad'we found today."
 "Just some ancient metal scraps?"
 "Sure?"

 ## Compatibility:
  "Mid-Game adding" compatible
  Vanilla compatible

  ==**!!CombatExtended(CE) Compatible!!**==

  CharacterEditor(CE) Compatible
  CheatEngine(CE) may Compatible

-## Features:(Introduct content's Stats/Tech)
+## Features: (Introduction of content's Stats/Tech)

  ##### Vanilla, but with CE patch:
  - **RPG-76** (Anti-Centipede; as a cheaper alternatives of M72LAW):